DM0R3N0/my-First-Api/README.md

 # My first API (Application Programming Interface)
-## Implementation of my first API using Java, SpringBoot, SpringJpa, H2 daatabase.
+## Implementation of my first API using Java, SpringBoot, SpringJpa, H2 database.
 I used the Postman to make tests.
 ### This API receives a simple request (POST) with an object containing only a name and returns with all the data from the database.
 ### This API uses the H2 memory bank, that is, whenever they are the application of the lost data.
 #